smbct/toulbar2_ci/docs/source/user_guide/tuto_sudoku_pytb2.rst

    | 1 9 8 |
    ---------

-The constraint will be decomposed **pairwise**, meaning that a cost function will be define for each pair of variables in the row.
+Additional constraints are added for each of the 9 sub-gris :

 .. code-block:: python